-Our ordinary shares have been approved for listing on the New York Stock Exchange under the symbol "FN," subject to official notice of issuance.
+Our ordinary shares have been approved for listing on the New York Stock Exchange under the symbol "FN."

 We, the selling shareholders (other than Dr. Achariyapaopan and Ms. Priebjrivat), all of our directors and executive officers and a substantial portion of our other shareholders and optionholders have agreed (subject to certain exceptions) that, without the prior written consent of the representatives on behalf of the underwriters, we will not, during the period ending 180 days after the date of this prospectus: